ahebrank/paragraphs_previewer_popup/README.md

-# Paragraphs Previewer
+# Paragraphs Previewer Popup

 Provides a rendered preview of a paragraphs item while on an entity form.
+Forked from drupal/paragraphs_previewer, this module takes a different approach to how it is associated with the Paragraphs widgets.

 # Features